arugitprojects/recipe-book/README.md

 GitHub will give you a live URL shortly, in the form:
 `https://YOUR-USERNAME.github.io/recipe-book/`

-That's the whole hosting setup — every time you `git push` an update, the site redeploys automatically within a minute or two, no extra steps.
+Every time you `git push` an update, the site redeploys automatically — usually within a minute or two, though GitHub's CDN can occasionally lag a bit longer.
+If a change doesn't seem to have landed, check **Actions** or **Deployments** in your repo before assuming something's broken.

-## 6. Connect the two: authorize your GitHub Pages domain in Firebase

-Firebase blocks sign-in from domains it doesn't recognize.
-In the Firebase
-console: **Authentication** → **Settings** → **Authorized domains** → **Add domain** → enter `YOUR-USERNAME.github.io` (domain only, no path).
-Without this step, Google sign-in will fail with an "unauthorized domain" error.

-## 7. Try it
+## 6. Try it

-Open your GitHub Pages URL, sign in with Google, and add a recipe.
-Since this is a fresh Firestore database, the recipe list starts empty — that's expected.
+Open your GitHub Pages URL.
+You'll be signed in automatically (no popups, nothing to click), then asked for your name and the family passphrase you set in step 3.
+Enter both — this device is now unlocked permanently (unless its browser storage gets cleared).

-## 8. Optional: auto-grab ingredients from YouTube
+## 7. Optional: auto-grab ingredients from YouTube

 When adding or editing a recipe, pasting a YouTube link enables a "Grab ingredients" button.
 It reads the video's **description** via the YouTube